Elementary School Fundraising Ideas That Work

 - Classrooms have fundraising pages which include all students’ combined fundraising progress

-- Student privacy features are enabled, so that last names do not show on your website and student pages are not indexed in Google
+- Student privacy features can be enabled, so that last names do not show on your website and student pages are not indexed in Google

 - Off-line funds and check donations are easily tracked and entered at no cost

 Get Started Today with Free,

 Easy-to-Use Fundraising Websites

 Awarding Prizes for Your Elementary School Fundraising Initiatives

 Let’s face it, your elementary school fundraising campaign will be much more fun, engaging and successful if you offer prizes.
 As parents and teachers know, children are motivated by prizes or incentives for doing a good job.
 Having a well-planned and enthusiastic fundraiser kick-off and establishing attainable goals and prizes or rewards can be very effective to motivate students and parents alike to raise more money for your school.